smizell/restfuljson/index.md

 RESTful JSON provides a media type that MAY be used to provide runtime discoverability.
 The **proposed** media type is `application/vnd.restful+json`.

-API consumers that support the RESTful JSON media type MAY determine the links for a given response by filtering the properties in the JSON object ending in `_url` or `Url`, depending on the use of snake case or camel case respectively.
+Clients that support the RESTful JSON media type MAY determine the links for a given response by filtering the properties in the JSON object ending in `_url` or `Url`, depending on the use of snake case or camel case respectively.

-API providers SHOULD include a profile link conforming to [RFC 6906][rfc6906] to provide semantic information about the response.
-The profile link SHOULD be in the response body as either `profile_url` or `profileUrl`.

 ## Influences